 30. “Student" means any person who has student status pursuant to Section IV (Jurisdiction) of this code.

-31. “Student Organization” means any group of University of Oregon students meeting criteria for group recognition established by the University.
+31. “Student Organization” means any group of University of Oregon students meeting criteria for organizational recognition established by the University.

 32. “University” means the University of Oregon and all of its undergraduate, graduate and professional schools, divisions, activities and programs and may be used interchangeably with “institution.”